 Freshworks’ CRM, Freshsales, is a great CRM with internal calling and messaging.

 It’s not quite as heavy on features as some of the other entries on this list.
-But for basic pipeline management, viewing reps’ own pipelines individually and keeping in touch, it’s a great place to start.
+But for basic pipeline management, viewing reps’ own sales pipelines individually and keeping in touch, it’s a great place to start.

 Freshsales also has a 30-day free trial.